serodriguez68/machine-learning-cheatsheet/cheatsheets/Part 4 - Clustering/k_means_clustering.md

 the cluster differ from the other clusters.
 These are some general techniques that can be used for generating __characteristic cluster descriptions__:

-- Label each data point using some __meaningful label__ according to the problem, and then sample some of the data points in the cluster.
+- Label each data point using some __meaningful label__ according to the problem and then sample some of the data points in the cluster.
 For example, if we are clustering credit card information, the _customer name_ is probably not a very informative label for each point.
 However, the average spend and credit score could be very meaningful.
 Labelling does not have to be done with attributes used in the clustering algorithm (external info can also be used).